-The National Pharmaceutical Council (NPC) is a health policy research organization, dedicated to the advancement of good evidence and science and to fostering an environment in the U.S. that supports medical innovation.
+The National Pharmaceutical Council is a health policy research organization, dedicated to the advancement of good evidence and science and to fostering an environment in the U.S. that supports medical innovation.
 It is funded by the pharmaceutical industry but does not engage in lobbying or other advocacy type activities.
 NPC typically has over 25-30 active projects underway at any time, publishes a daily comparative effectiveness research newsfeed, conducts educational conferences, authors numerous peer-reviewed articles each year and participates in nationally recognized conferences.
-The Fellow will have the opportunity to engage with colleagues on a regular basis from a variety of backgrounds including economics, medicine, health and public policy, and business.
-NPC staff has prior experience within government, manufacturers, payers, consulting groups and academic institutions and are able to share their previous experience to help shape the Fellow’s future career.
-NPC has the research capabilities and domain knowledge to support this program.
+The Fellow will have the opportunity to engage with colleagues regularly from many backgrounds including economics, medicine, health and public policy, and business.
+NPC staff has prior experience within government, biopharmaceutical companies, payers, consulting groups and academic institutions.
+NPC has the research capabilities and domain knowledge to help shape the Fellow’s future career.

-The combined expertise of NPC and USC provides post-doctoral fellows a unique research and policy experience in the Washington DC environment.
-The Fellow will have exposure to academic mentors as well as those conducting policy research in non-academic environments.
+The post-doctoral fellow will have a unique research and policy experience in the Washington DC environment.
+The Fellow will have exposure to academic mentors and those conducting policy research in non-academic environments.

 Duration: 2 years